MrSakuraHub/CatchApron/Docs/Roadmap.md

     - Registering of Smart Contracts?
 Is there some fees?
   - Ontochain => TrustChain call, applications open to Feb 7
     - Good to have prototype, website, to show when applying.
+    - More advanced, if possible.
+    - Create better prototype, working interface.
+    - Maybe run our own blockchain in our own computers, like add only database.
+    - IExec network etc.
+    - Mining blockchain is too heavyweight.
+  - Cordana network: How to connect to their network?
+Wallet address?
+How?

 ----
 1) Guardian Architecture:
 - wallets based on work smart contracts